Approximating Nash Social Welfare by Matching and Local Search: Introduction

 A well-studied weaker notion is envy-freeness up to one item (EF1), where no agent envies another agent after the removal of \emph{some} item from the envied agent's bundle.
-EF1 allocations are known to exist for general monotone valuations and can also be computed in polynomial-time~\cite{LiptonMMS04}.
+EF1 allocations are known to exist for general monotone valuations and can also be computed in polynomial time~\cite {LiptonMMS04}.
 However, an EF1 allocation alone is not desirable because it might be highly inefficient in terms of any welfare objective.
 For additive valuations, the allocations maximizing NSW are EF1~\cite{caragiannis2019unreasonable}.
-Although the NSW problem is APX-hard~\cite{lee2017apx}, there exists a pseduopolynomial time algorithm to find an allocation that is EF1 and 1.45-approximation to the NSW problem under additive valuations~\cite{barman2018finding}.
+Although the NSW problem is APX-hard~\cite{lee2017apx}, there exists a pseduopolynomial time algorithm to find an allocation that is {approximately} EF1 and 1.45-approximation to the NSW problem under additive valuations~\cite{barman2018finding}.
 For capped-SPLC valuations,~\cite{ChaudhuryCGGHM22} shows the existence of an allocation that is $\nfrac12$-EF1 and $1.45$-approximation to the NSW problem.
-The existence of an EF1 allocation with high NSW is open for submodular valuations.